LazyBrush/devops-demo/README.md

 At this point we have a cluster to do things with, although not on AWS this should be mostly representative and good enough for testing most things, minus fancy ELBs and Route53 type stuff.

+We use Lens to view into the cluster.

+# Nginx

+Taken from https://github.com/nginxinc/docker-nginx/tree/master/stable/alpine and put in containe-nginx dir

+Manually tested with:

+    docker build -t demo-nginx .
+    docker run -p 80:80 -it demo-nginx

+And then browse to http://localhost:80

+# Little more interesting

+Simple flask app in container-app which outputs an env var, if set

+# Deploy and Config folder

+Simple 3 replica deployment for flask app, with the env var set to being the pod name.
+Nginx pointing at the demo-app service, so we see a different pod name if we refresh in the browser.

+# Checkpoint

+Using port forwarding, we can open browser and see it do something useful. 'deploy' and 'config' folders added manually with:

+- kubectl apply -k . (in config folder)
+- kubectl apply -f nginx-deploy.yaml (in deploy folder)
+- kubectl apply -f app-service.yaml
+- kubectl apply -f app-deploy.yaml